 Tzuying Huang was appointed the Bass Clarinetist of the St. Louis Symphony Orchestra in February, 2015 under music director David Robertson, and since 2019, has also held the position of Clarinet/Bass Clarinet with the Britt Music Festival in Jacksonville, Oregon.
+Ms. Huang is also the Artist Director of the Ariel Concert Series.
 Prior to joining the St. Louis Symphony, she played Clarinet/Bass Clarinet with the Kansas City Symphony.
 Additionally, Ms. Huang has also performed with the Cleveland Orchestra and the Colorado Music Festival.
 As a chamber musician, Ms. Huang performs throughout the year with the Chamber Music Society of St. Louis, Chamber Projects St. Louis, and Missouri Chamber Music Festival.
 Outside of North America, she has performed in Taiwan, Shanghai, Beijing, Malaysia, Kazakhstan, and Singapore.

 Ms. Huang is also an educator with seventeen years of teaching experience, having given master classes in Taiwan and North America.
 She also works with the St. Louis Symphony Youth Orchestra, and the St. Louis Symphony Education and Community Program, where she teaches in public schools in and around the St. Louis area.